-The smartest thing you can do when faced with the dilemma of whether or not to file an insurance claim for storm damage is to consult a professional.
-As soon as possible you will want to schedule a storm damage specialist to inspect your roof for damage.
+The smartest thing you can do when faced with the dilemma of whether or not to file a roof insurance claim for storm damage is to consult a roofing contractor.
+As soon as possible you will want to schedule a storm damage roofing contractor to inspect your roof for damage.
 They will be able to tell you right away whether damage to your roof is minor or major.
 If you have a high deductible, you may be better off paying for minor roof repairs out-of-pocket.

 What’s Covered by your Insurance Policy?
 What's the difference between an roof insurance claim from storm damage and a normal one?
 Roof storm-related incidents are typically deemed "Acts of God".
 You could have prevented your sink from overflowing and flooding your property, but you absolutely could not have prevented that hail storm from hitting your roof.
 That being said most insurance companies will not raise premiums for those filing claims in this situation - it depends on how severe or widespread their natural disasters were.

 The roof insurance claim process begins once your roof has been inspected by a roofing professional and you have been advised that the damage is significant enough to warrant a claim.

 Before diving into the process, we need to first discuss the roofing insurance terms and definitions that you will need to know.
 First, the Insurance Policy Terms and then the Loss Estimate Terms.